Lattice 3-polytopes with few lattice points: Preliminaries on lattice 3 -polytopes

-\begin{proof} Assume without loss of generality that $q>0$. $T$ is an empty tetrahedron if, and only if, all its edges are primitive and its width equals one with respect to one of the three pairs of edges.
-In our case, primitivity of edges is equivalent to
+\begin{proof} By Theorem~\ref{thm:empty_tetrahedra}, $T$ is empty if, and only if, all its edges are primitive and its width equals one with respect to some pair of opposite edges.
+The first equation in parts (i), (ii) and (iii) of the statement expresses width one, respectively, with respect to the three pairs of opposite edges.
+It is complemented with a condition expressing primitivity of the edges in each pair. \end{proof}

-Let us examine the width with respect to the three pairs of edges, depending on the values of $a$ and $b$.
-For this, we compute the linear functional taking value 0 on one edge and value 1 on the other.
-Width is one with respect to that pair of edges if and only if this functional is integer.